International School of Lusaka

 International School of Lusaka (ISL) is an international school in Ridgeway, Lusaka, Zambia.
-It is equivalent to an American PK-12 school, and it serves levels preschool through IGCSE/IB Diploma/ISL diploma courses.
+It is equivalent to an American PK-12 school, and it serves levels preschool through IGCSE/IB Diploma/ISL diploma courses (K-13).

-As of 2015 the school has over 700 students originating from 60 countries.
+As of 2024, the school has 700 students from 60 countries.

-The school was established in 1963.
+The school was established in 1963 and is the oldest international school in Zambia.

 Programmes

 Early years programme

-The philosophy of the Early Years Programme is to support students to develop self awareness and to become confident and independent.
+The philosophy of the Early Years Programme is to support students to develop self-awareness and to become confident and independent.
 ISL early years programme covers nursery, pre-school, reception and Year 1 and 2 levels.

 Primary school programme

 The aim of the Primary Years Programme (PYP) is to produce students who are Inquirers, Thinkers, Knowledgeable, Caring and Open-minded.
 This programme covers Year 3,4,5 and 6.

 Middle school programme

-Middle School is a time of transition in a child's life where a variety of subjects and activities prepare them to move forward with self reliance.
+Middle School is a time of transition in a child's life where a variety of subjects and activities prepare them to move forward with self-reliance.
 ISL middle school uses the International Middle Years Curriculum (IMYC).
 The International Middle Years Curriculum is a concept-focused and internationally inclined curriculum which is rigorous, challenging and engaging and is designed to address the unique learning needs of children aged from 11 to 14 years.
 With the IMYC, ISL students study thematic units which help them to connect their learning experiences across subjects, make meaning of their learning and develop international mindedness.